gabortill/angularjs-style-guide/README.md

 1. The value, factory, service, constant, and provider methods are all providers.
 They teach the Injector how to instantiate the Services.

 ### Difference
-When declaring a **Service** as an injectable argument you will be provided with
+When declaring a **service** as an injectable argument you will be provided with
 <br />
 an instance of the function, like new FunctionYouPassedToService().

-When declaring a **Factory** as an injectable argument you will be provided with
+When declaring a **factory** as an injectable argument you will be provided with
 <br />
 the value that is returned by invoking the function reference passed to module.factory.